ManiVaultStudio/github-actions/README.md

 For more information see [the background info section.](background-information-for-the-actions-system)

 ## Security
-Malicious code in common actions could have serious consequences for the integrity of repo code.
+~~Malicious code in common actions could have serious consequences for the integrity of repo code.
 For that reason this repository shall be kept readonly except for CI/CD maintainers.
 In this case follow the [read-only usage example](common-actions-is-read-only).
-(Not this was changed from the original private strategy it permits simpler application of the actions.)
+(Not this was changed from the original private strategy it permits simpler application of the actions.)~~

+Currently it is not possible to direct an action to a private repo.Consider using https://github.com/marketplace/actions/private-actions-checkout as an alternative to the [private option](common-actions-is-private) below

 ## Using common-actions